JoeCianflone/flexybox/readme.md

 Flexybox is the flexbox grid builder built on top of the Susy grid system.
-The awesome thing about Susy is that it does all the math for you...and (math is hard)[http://farm9.staticflickr.com/8458/8071526975_7bc933b835.jpg].
+The awesome thing about Susy is that it does all the math for you...and [math is hard](http://farm9.staticflickr.com/8458/8071526975_7bc933b835.jpg).

 ## Installing Flexybox